guess-the-rainbow/guess-the-rainbow/README.md

 # Guess the Rainbow

-Test your deductive reasoning in Guess The Rainbow!
-Guess The Rainbow (GTR) is Wordle-like game where users pick colors to guess a combination of colors in a predetermined order.
-This game's target audience is pre-readers, non-English readers, as well as the reading-impaired community.
+Welcome to Guess The Rainbow (GTR)!
+Test your deductive reasoning and find the secret rainbow combination in this Wordle-inspired puzzle.
+GTR's target audience is pre-readers, non-English readers, as well as the reading-impaired community.

 ## Technologies